Set Up an AI Video Project Workspace

 - Reference videos

-If you’re setting up a recurring character, create the character profile before the first important shot.
-Lotix supports character reference sheets generated from source images and character profile data, which can help teams carry visual intent across shots.
+If you are setting up a recurring character, create the character profile before the first identity-sensitive shot.
 For a focused walkthrough, use the character reference sheet tutorial after this setup pass.

 Step 3: turn the story into scenes